ennc0d3/coding-challenges/go/wc/README.md

 ## Solution

-The code is structured under [wordcount](wordcount) and implementation is straightforward due Golang
+The code is structured under [wc](wc) and implementation is straightforward due Golang

 ##